-Enrolling a Student in Honors Courses
+Enrolling A Student in Honors Courses:

 We encourage ALL students to enroll in "H"-designated courses in academic areas where they indicate strong interest and ability.
-The only Honors courses limited to Honors Program students are HP101, HP349, and HP450.
+The only Honors courses limited to Honors Program students are CO125H, TRS 101H, and "HP" courses (i.e., HP 101, HP 349, etc.).

 All other Honors courses are open to all JCU students who have met the prerequisites.
-Honors courses are limited to 20 students.
-In general, the Honors sections of regularly scheduled courses do not assume particular prerequisite knowledge of the course topic, but they may presume a certain level of academic ability.
-These courses, while not necessarily harder than non-Honors courses, expect a high level of engagement, participation and interest on the part of the students.
+In general, the Honors sections of regularly scheduled courses do not assume particular prerequisite knowledge of the course topic, but they may presume a certain level of academic ability, engagement, participation and interest on the part of the students.

-Advising Students Who Are Already Enrolled in the Honors Program
+Advising Students Currently Enrolled in the Honors Program:

-Most new HP students are assigned to an Honors Program advisor.
-If you should happen to have an HP advisee, please advise them on their course schedules according to the following guidelines.
+If you should happen to have HP advisees, please advise them on their course schedules according to the following guidelines.